 • Breathing in paint, propane, gasoline, or fumes from varnish

-• Acetone that is commonly found in the breath of diabetics or individuals on low-carb diets, including fasting
+• Acetone is commonly found in the breath of diabetics or individuals on low-carb diets, including fasting

 • Mouthwash, breath spray, consumption of Nyquil, Cough Syrup, or cold medicine